All Episodes

 They feel it.

-I think this this is the other reason why Trump won that no one's speaking about which is that kind of hectoring uh from the liberal media in the United States and the type of advertising that Hillary Clinton was uh putting out really turns people off because it it seemed like those people who already had a lot of social power uh were telling you what to do and so you you wanted to do the opposite.
+I think this is the other reason why Trump won that no one's speaking about, which is that kind of hectoring from the liberal media in the United States and the type of advertising that Hillary Clinton was putting out really turns people off because it seemed like those people who already had a lot of social power were telling you what to do.

-How easy from your assessment as somebody that has been involved with this most of his adult life now how secure if you were g to give a grade a one to ten, ten being the most secure how secure is America's agencies, American government, America's secrets everything is almost completely insecure now.
+How easy from your assessment as somebody that has been involved with this most of his adult life now, how secure, if you were to give a grade of 1 to 10, 10 being the most secure, how secure is America's agencies, American government, America's secrets?

-So and that goes for individuals as well as a government.
+And that goes for individuals as well as a government.

-It goes goes for all of us, yeah.
+It goes for all of us, yeah.

 Yeah.

-Do you think there could be a separate operation within the Russian government separate and apart from the information you have at WikiLeaks.
+Do you think there could be a separate operation within the Russian government, separate and apart from the information you have at Wikileaks?

 Okay, so this is interesting.

-Th there's a con there's a conflation between the th three things.
+There's a conflation between the three things.

-Uh you've just mentioned the DHS for example uh and other publications appearing on the internet that no basically almost no one has heard of that didn't have any impact in the election in fact might have had the opposite impact.
+Alleged hacks of the U.S. voting system, you've just mentioned the DHS, for example, and other publications appearing on the internet that basically almost no one has heard of that didn't have any impact in the election.

 Do you know these people?

-And so this is what far from me to quote John Bolton who I think I s it's should be executed or something, but he has said correctly that if something looks so much like uh that is meant to be the Russians then maybe someone wants you to think of it that's a that's such a good point.
+And so this is what, far from me to quote John Bolton, who I think I should be executed or something, but he has said correctly that if something looks so much like that it is meant to be the Russians, then maybe someone wants you to.

-He claimed he had a clandestine handoff in a wooded area near American university with one of the email sources and the leaker's motivation was quote discussed at the corruption of the Clinton Foundation and the tilting of the primary election playing field against Bernie Sanders and he said the source had legal access to the information.
+And the leaker's motivation was, quote, discussed at the corruption of the Clinton Foundation and the tilting of the primary election playing field against Bernie Sanders.

 The documents came from inside leaks, not from hacks.

-Yeah we don't comment on sourcing Craig Murray is a former UK ambassador.
+Craig Murray is a former UK ambassador.

 Are you angry that he gave this interview?

-Uh I just don't want to go anywhere near that.
+I just don't want to go anywhere near that.

 I'm not trying to be annoying here.